greydnls/gitodo/README.md

 gitodo todo TestList "another really neat todo" -h gitodo publish // will push up prevoius two todos
 ```
+#### Create list with different name than file
+By default gitodo will add a heading to a new list file equal to the name of the file.
+To use a custom heading for your new list file, you can use the `--list-name` flag.

+**Example**
+`gitodo create Concerts --list-name "Rad Shows to go see"`

 #### Forcing (The -f flag)
 By default Gitodo will throw errors if you attempt to add a todo to a file that does not exist, or to a sublist that does not exist in a file.
 Adding the -f flag, (or --force) will suppress the errors and create the file or sublist as necessary.